project-repo/cagebreak/man/cagebreak-socket.7.md

 "cg-ipc"json object depending on the eventNULL
 ```

-Here is an example of how this works using only as a command over the socket
+Here is an example of how this works using *only* as a command sent over the socket.

 ```
 only
 cg-ipc{"event_name":"fullscreen","tile_id":2,"workspace":1,"output":"eDP-1"}
 ```

-This documentation includes the trigger for the event, the keys and the data
+This documentation describes the trigger for the events, the keys and the data
 type of the values of each event.

 *background*